Santa Maria La Nova, Campagna

 Santa Maria La Nova is a hamlet (frazione) of the comune of Campagna in the Province of Salerno, Campania, Italy.

-History

 Geography

 Santa Maria La Nova is situated near the Ripalta Mountain and very close to the town of Eboli, separated from its municipality by the little river Ausella.

+Population

+According to the 2001 census, the population of Santa Maria La Nova is approximately 440 inhabitants.